 The Whole Person can represent you on your application for Social Security Disability Benefits, or in appealing a denial for benefits.

 If you are disabled and unable to work you may qualify for Social Security Disability Benefits through the federal government.
 The application or appeals process can be an overwhelming, time consuming and difficult process.
 The experienced Legal Team at The Whole Person (TWP) can help you make the process easier to understand and navigate.

 It is imperative you begin building your Social Security Disability Case as soon as possible!
 Many steps within the application process are time sensitive, as mandated by the Social Security Administration.

 - Once you make your initial phone call to the TWP Legal Team, they will schedule a time to meet with you in person to discuss your particular situation.
 They will ask about your medical history, work history, functioning and limitations.
 They will also provide you with a detailed list of what documentation is needed for them to further research your possible Social Security Disability claim.

 - After you provide the requested information, the TWP Legal Team will assess your case in full and determine if TWP can offer you our services and represent you in your Social Security Disability claim.
 They will review a fee agreement with you at that time.

-How will The Whole Person’s Legal Team aid you in the Disability process?
+How will our Legal Team aid you in the Disability process?

 - We will assist you in completing the application(s) for Supplemental Security Income (SSI – Title XVI Benefits) and/or Social Security Disability Income (SSDI – Title II Benefits) and answer your questions along the way.